 How to Improve SEO Rankings

 What’s the first thing that pops into your head when you think about SEO?
 Keywords, right?
-Well, getting the most out of your keywords may not be enough when you’re trying to improve your SEO ranking.
-You also have to improve your website’s usability.
+Well, getting the most out of your keywords may not be enough when you’re trying to improve SEO rankings.
+You also must improve your website’s usability.

 Why?
 Because a user-friendly website is typically one that has high user engagement.
 Visitors will easily be able to find the information they are looking for, they won’t find many (if any) errors, and they will remember your site.
 And when visitors spend a lot of time on your site, peruse more pages, and come back again and again, your Google SEO ranking will also improve.